szermatt/mistty/docs/source/usage.rst

 .. warning::

     MisTTY will not work if you've configured your shell to turn on VI mode by default.
-Please turn it off before trying out MisTTY.
-See the :ref:`bash`, :ref:`zsh` or :ref:`fish` section for details on how to turn off VI mode only of MisTTY buffers and leave it on otherwise, if that's what you prefer.
+Please turn it off before trying out MisTTY, for details on how to turn off VI mode only of MisTTY buffers and leave it on otherwise, if that's what you prefer.
+Checkout the instructions in :ref:`shells` for details.
 You need to do that for MisTTY to work at all, even if you'll just end up controlling it with VI commands using Evil.